942kid/plac/README.md

 ## Installation

-This package can be installed it from github with devtools:
+This package can be installed from github with devtools:

 ```R
 # install.packages("devtools")